itershukov/redux-communications/README.md

 - collectionApiProviders: APIProvider[](required) - array of APIProviders connected to collection store branch
 - modelInitialState: StoreBranch (optional) - initial state for model branch
 - collectionInitialState: StoreBranch (optional) - initial state for collection branch
-- transport: ICRUDTransport (optional) - transport that can be used to automatically generation of API providers
+- transport: ICRUDTransport (optional) - transport that can be used to automatically generate API providers
-- branches: Branch[] (optional) - array ob Branches that can be user to extend base behaviour ot CRUD strategy
+- branches: Branch[](optional) - array of Branches that can be used to extend base behaviour of CRUD strategy

 ### SimpleStrategy